DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Experiment

-As shown in Fig.~\ref{fig:case_hm3dv2}, DSCD-Nav avoids premature commitment at visually ambiguous junctions by balancing TSU and SIB stances through debate and NCA arbitration, with conservative micro-probing when needed, reducing detours along the trajectory.
-Fig.~\ref{fig:fp_trace} further provides a first-person trace, illustrating how debate-informed decisions evolve over sequential observations and lead to timely termination once target evidence is confirmed.
+\paragraph{Qualitative Analysis.} As shown in Fig.~\ref{fig:case_hm3dv2}, DSCD-Nav avoids premature commitment at visually ambiguous junctions by balancing TSU and SIB stances through debate and NCA arbitration, with conservative micro-probing when needed, reducing detours along the trajectory.
+Fig.~\ref{fig:fp_trace} further provides a first-person trace, illustrating how debate-informed decisions evolve over sequential observations and lead to timely termination once target evidence is confirmed. \paragraph{Quantitative Analysis.} We evaluate on ObjectNav in HM3Dv1, HM3Dv2, and MP3D, and compare with other methods in Table~\ref{tab:sota_objectnav}.
+DSCD-Nav achieves higher SR and SPL across all benchmarks, reaching 73.0\% SR and 38.7\% SPL on HM3Dv2.
+These results demonstrate that structured dual-stance decision making enables more robust candidate selection and generalizes across datasets.